 The study was conducted in PHCs in the Al-Madinah region of Saudi Arabia.
-The study population consists of 500 health care professionals, including doctors, pharmacists, and nursing.
+The study

 This study aims to provide insights into the current state of ADR reporting and identify variables that may have an impact on the reporting by evaluating healthcare professionals' knowledge and attitudes regarding ADR reporting and investigating its relationship with professionals' education, motivation, technological advancements, and policy interventions.